TheBIGduke/OctoV/README.md

 The most critical setting is the name of the audio device you wish to capture.

 - **Find Your Device Name:**
-  The code logs a list of available audio devices to the browser's developer console (F12) if the target device isn't found.
+  If the target device isn't found, OctoV logs a list of available audio devices to the browser's developer console (F12).
 Look for the label of the device you want to use.

 - **Update the Target Device:**
   Modify the device label in the `setupAudio()` call for each mode: